Crimsonninja/senior_design_puf/README.md

 ### Design Placement

 To simulate the PUF being manufactured on different ICs, we can place the PUF design on different areas of the die in the FPGA.
 There are a number of ways to do this, but you will most likely need the Master XDC Constraint File (these define the IOs of your board and tie the design to the board) of whichever board you are using as these directives will go into that file.
 Placer directives are tool settings that are set on a per-run basis.
-Timing and pblock constraings to into the XDC constraint file.
+Timing and pblock constraints go into the XDC constraint file.

 1. The first method is to use different placer directives leveraging different algorithms in the placer (set in the synthesis/implementation settings):
     1. Ex: place\_design -directive Explore